 Cybersecurity threats can originate from a wide range of sources, and this number is constantly growing.
 Some of the most common threat actors include:

-- Industrial espionage teams: In some cases, organizations may fall victim to industrial espionage attacks in which another business or competitor may be attempting to disrupt daily operations, steal insider or trade secrets, or access information that can be used to blackmail the victim organization or demand a ransom of some kind.
+In some cases, organizations may fall victim to industrial espionage attacks in which another business or competitor may be attempting to disrupt daily operations, steal insider or trade secrets, or access information that can be used to blackmail the victim organization or demand a ransom of some kind.

-- Nation-states and terrorist groups: Government-sponsored programs and national cyber warfare initiatives now include increasingly sophisticated attacks.
+Government-sponsored programs and national cyber warfare initiatives now include increasingly sophisticated attacks.
 Malicious or hostile nation-states pose a high risk as they may attempt to inflict long-term, widespread damage to a country’s national security and critical infrastructure.

-- Insider threats and third-party vendors: Insider threat attacks can be carried out by employees, contractors, or third- and fourth-party vendors that have access to your systems.
+Insider threat attacks can be carried out by employees, contractors, or third- and fourth-party vendors that have access to your systems.
 Attacks can result from malicious intent, negligence, or lack of awareness around cybersecurity best practices.
 These trusted users typically have authorized access to an organization’s sensitive information, and this can open the door to new cybersecurity vulnerabilities and gaps in security if not properly managed.

-- Hackers and hacktivist groups: Today, gaining access to advanced attack methods can be fairly simple, and hackers are rapidly taking advantage of the increasingly sophisticated tools available to them.
+Today, gaining access to advanced attack methods can be fairly simple, and hackers are rapidly taking advantage of the increasingly sophisticated tools available to them.
 Another emerging form of hacking posing a threat to organizations is hacktivist groups, which target organizations’ networks as part of an attempt to promote a particular political or social agenda.

 10 common types of cybersecurity threats